MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetfilenameinformation.md

 <td width="60%">

 <ul>
-<b>FltGetFileNameInformation</b> cannot get file name information in any of the following circumstances:
+<b>FltGetFileNameInformation</b> cannot get file name information in any of the following circumstances if the query cannot be satisfied from Filter Manager’s name cache:
 <li>
 In the paging I/O path.
 </li>